 Tyger Bay is a very interesting recruit to the MPR ranks.
 He’s a very fast, very talented and fast improving sprinter who loves both soft ground and the AW; he’s particularly versatile.
-6f looks just right at the moment, but there’s a hint that he could even drop back to 5f and he matures and strengthens up still further.
 Sprinters often both improve with age, and get quicker with age.

-He’s the first horse we’ve had with Newmarket’s Conrad Allen, and it’s Conrad’s opinion that he’s rapidly on the improve.
+He’s the first horse we’ve had with Newmarket’s Conrad Allen.
 He describes him as “the sort of horse who could make up into a Portland horse”.
-The Portland is a 5.7f Heritage handicap, run at Doncaster’s St Leger meeting.
-All those top 5f and 6f handicaps can be on his agenda, too, whether they be the Gold Cup or Silver Cup version (Ayr Gold/Silver Cup, Great St Wilfred, Stewards’ Cup/Stewards’ Sprint).
+All those top 5f and 6f handicaps can be on his agenda, too, whether they be the Gold Cup or Silver Cup versions.
 Many of these races are run on soft ground, which is perfect for Tyger Bay, a son of Cable Bay, who enjoyed ease in the ground himself.

 Tyger Bay is a rapidly improving sprinter, who’s a very exciting recruit, and comes in on a very sensible budget indeed, especially when you consider what there could still be to come.
-Usually, sprinters don’t peak until they are 5 and 6yo; take Copper Knight for example, he’s a good as ever at the age of 7yo.
+Usually, sprinters don’t peak until they are 5 and 6yo; take Copper Knight for example.